-On October 29, 2021, the Florida Department of Health, Office of Medical Marijuana Use (the "OMMU") approved the requested change of ownership and control of McCrory's Sunny Hill Nursery, LLC, a wholly owned subsidiary of the Company (the "Variance Request"), resulting from the closing of the Recapitalization Transaction.
+On October 29, 2021, the Florida Department of Health, Office of Medical Marijuana Use (the "OMMU") approved the requested change of ownership and control of McCrory's Sunny Hill Nursery, LLC ("McCrory's"), a wholly owned subsidiary of the Company (the "Variance Request"), resulting from the closing of the Recapitalization Transaction.
 On November 19, 2021, Weisser filed a petition (as amended, the "Florida Petition") with the OMMU, challenging the OMMU's approval of the Variance Request.
 On February 3, 2022, the Florida Division of Administrative Hearings ("DOAH") issued a Recommended Order of Dismissal, recommending that the OMMU enter a final order dismissing the Florida Petition for lack of standing.
 On May 4, 2022, the OMMU issued a final agency order (the "Final Order"), which accepted the recommendation of the DOAH and dismissed the Florida Petition for lack of standing.
-Weisser appealed the Final Order with the District Court of Appeal in the First District of Florida and filed his initial brief on November 9, 2022, which seeks a reversal of the Final Order.
-On February 3, 2023, the Company filed a Motion to Dismiss the appeal, which remains pending before the Court.
+Weisser appealed the Final Order with the District Court of Appeal in the First District of Florida ("Court of Appeal") and filed his initial brief on November 9, 2022, which seeks a reversal of the Final Order.
+On February 3, 2023, McCrory's filed a Motion to Dismiss the appeal, which the Court of Appeal denied on June 16, 2023.
+On July 6, 2023, McCrory's filed its answer brief in response to Weisser's appeal brief.

 On April 5, 2023, Canaccord Genuity Corp. ("Canaccord") filed a Statement of Claim against ICH in the Ontario Superior Court of Justice pursuant to an engagement letter (as amended, the "Engagement Letter") entered into by and between Canaccord and ICH.
 Specifically, Canaccord alleges that it is owed a cash fee equal to \$2,236,000 (the "Alleged Fee") pursuant to the Engagement Letter as a result of the closing of the Recapitalization Transaction.
-ICH's Statement of Defense is due on May 15, 2023, in which ICH intends to dispute the Alleged Fee on the basis that the Recapitalization Transaction closed outside of the tail period of the Engagement Letter, which expired on November 4, 2021.
+ICH filed its Statement of Defense on May 17, 2023, in which ICH disputes the Alleged Fee on the basis that the Recapitalization Transaction closed outside of the tail period of the Engagement Letter, which expired on November 4, 2021.
+ICH also filed a counterclaim against Canaccord, seeking the repayment of a \$250,000 payment mistakenly made by ICH towards the Alleged Fee in October 2022.